 10. If a starfish is split into five pieces, so long as each piece contains part of the central disc, then five starfish will survive.

 11. Adult bison are the largest land mammals in North America.

-12. To hover, hummingbirds may beat their wings around 200 times per second.
+12. To hover, hummingbirds may beat their wings up to 200 times per second.

 13. Pregnant nine-banded armadillos always give birth to four identical babies.

 14. A jaguar can see in the dark six times better than a human.

 15. While they grow, reindeer antlers have a velvety covering.
 When the antlers are fully grown, the ‘velvet’ is shed and rubs away.

 16. Giant tortoise from the Galápagos Islands near Ecuador can weigh up to 250kg (550lbs) – the same as a brown bear!

 17. The familiar ‘twit-twoo’ sound of the tawny owl comes from a male and female pair.
 The female’s main call is the ‘twit’ or ‘kewick’ sound, while the male’s reply is the loud ‘twoo’ or hooting sound.